dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/6_worst_case_mv_portfolios.md

 asset_statistics!(portfolio)
 ````

-## 3. Worst case statistics
+## 6.3 Worst case statistics

 In order to perform a worst case mean variance optimisation we need to compute uncertainty sets for the expected returns vector and covariance matrix.
 We can do this via [`wc_statistics!`](@ref).

 For the purposes of this tutorial we'll use the defaults.
-We will explore the other options one can sue for computing the uncertainty sets in the following tutorial.
+We will explore the other options one can sue for computing the uncertainty sets in a subsequent tutorial.

 ````@example 6_worst_case_mv_portfolios
+# Set random seed for reproducible results.
+Random.seed!(123)
 wc_statistics!(portfolio)
 ````

-## 4. Optimising the portfolio
+## 6.4 Optimising the portfolio

 Having computed our worst case statistics, we can optimise the portfolio.
 The [`WC`](@ref) struct defines which set types to use in the worst case mean variance optimisation. [`WC`](@ref) defaults to using [`Box`](@ref) constraints for both the expected returns vector and covariance matrix.